XWA (professional wrestling): Formation and Closure (2007–2012)

-Revival (2014–present)
+Revival (2014–2018)

-On 22 August 2014, Greg Lambert released a video of a telephone conversation between him and an unnamed person that revealed he had sold the XWA on and that the promotion was returning on 31 October.
-The conversation ended with Lambert stating not to mess it up for he'll be watching.
+On 22 August 2014, Greg Lambert released a video of a telephone conversation between him and an unnamed person that revealed he had sold the XWA and that the promotion would be returning on 31 October 2014.

 On 13 October, XWA released a video of Kay Lee Ray issuing an open challenge for XWA Please Don't Die on 1 November in Colchester.
 On 26 October The Suicidal, Suicidal, Suicidal Jimmy Havoc answered the challenge but added the stipulation of 'No Rules'.

 On 31 October, XWA returned to The Delphi Centre in Sudbury, Suffolk for their first event in 2 years.
 Featured on this show was an 8-man tournament for the then vacant XWA British Heavyweight Championship.
 With Martin Stone defeating 'Loco' Mike Mason, Doug Williams defeating Jimmy Havoc, Damian O'Connor defeating Sam 'Slam' Naylor and James Castle defeating Lord Gideon Grey in a casket match.
 After the casket match, a dissatisfied Jimmy Havoc attacked James Castle taking him out of the title picture and entering himself back into the four way final.
 In non-tournament action, Pro-Wrestling: EVE Champion Nikki Storm defeated Kay Lee Ray after interference from Jimmy Havoc.
 In the four way final for the XWA British Heavyweight Championship Damian O'Connor defeated Jimmy Havoc after Kay Lee Ray returned the favour by interfering in his match.

 At their next event 'Please Don't Die' on 1 November at the Liquid and Envy nightclub in Colchester, Essex.
 Nikki Storm successfully defended her Pro-wrestling: EVE Championship against Pollyanna, Damian O'Connor also successfully defended his XWA British Heavyweight Championship against both Paul London and Martin Stone and Kay Lee Ray defeated Jimmy Havoc in a No Rules match.

 On 29 November, XWA made its debut at the Evoke nightclub in Chelmsford, Essex for 'We Need A Hero' Damian O'Connor defended the XWA British Heavyweight Championship against Chris Hero and Rhia O'Reilly won the Pro-Wrestling: EVE Championship from Nikki Storm in a No DQ match.

 XWA returned to The Deplhi Centre in Sudbury, Suffolk on 6 February 2015 for 'Goldrush'.
 Damian O'Connor vs James Castle for the XWA British Heavyweight Championship ended in a no contest after Jimmy Havoc attacked both men with a chair.
 Rhia O'Reilly successfully defended the Pro-Wrestling: EVE Championship against Nikki Storm, And Jimmy Havoc won the Goldrush Rumble for a future championship match.

+XWA ran its final shows in September 2018, all of which were co-promoted with Pro Wrestling EVE.